 Our readers have come to know and to admire Eva Brann, Senior Contributor to The Imaginative Conservative and tutor at St. John’s College, who always challenges us with her insightful writings on liberal learning, the hidden treasures in Homer’s poems, the artful devices of the dialogues of Socrates, and the wonders found in “the conservatory of the imagination.”
-I invite you to delight in these ten books by Miss Brann, they will spark your creativity and ignite your passion for learning.
-(Dr. Brann’s publisher, Paul Dry Books, is offering a 30% discount to our readers when they use the code ICEB at checkout.)
+I invite you to delight in these ten books by Miss Brann (available in The Imaginative Conservative Bookstore), they will spark your creativity and ignite your passion for learning.
 Read on to find essential books that every Imaginative Conservative should own, read and enjoy.
 Truly, reading Eva Brann is a gift to be treasured, her books offer a unique combination of wit and wisdom.
 Please don’t miss this opportunity.

 Fifty years of reading Homer—both alone and with students—prepared Dr. Brann to bring the Odyssey and the Iliad back to life for today’s readers.
 In Homeric Moments, she brilliantly conveys the unique delights of Homer’s epics as she focuses on the crucial scenes, or moments, that mark the high points of the narratives: Penelope and Odysseus, faithful wife and returning husband, sit face to face at their own hearth for the first time in twenty years; young Telemachus, with his father Odysseus at his side, boldly confronts the angry suitors; Achilles gives way to boundless grief at the death of his friend Patroclus.